CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 itch has HTML games so I should probably check on those

+## known issues ##

+if there is a 64bit and a 32bit version of an application it will add both (on linux at least)

+There are no icons for shortcuts on linux

 ## other ##

-I use [shortcut manager](https://github.com/CorporalQuesadilla/Steam-Shortcut-Manager) as well as ["documentation"](https://www.youtube.com/watch?v=dQw4w9WgXcQ) for setting the shortcuts
+I use [shortcut manager](https://github.com/CorporalQuesadilla/Steam-Shortcut-Manager) for setting the shortcuts